Florence Molloy and Mabel MacLeay: Florence C. Molloy

 Florence Hayden Cowie Molloy was born in November 1878 in Syracuse, New York to William Cowie of Scotland and Sarah H. Cowie of New York.
 She had at least one sister, Isabella Brillinger (née Cowie).
 Florence's father William was at one time the mayor of Syracuse.
 On February 5, 1908, Florence Cowie married Thomas J. Molloy (1877 - death date unknown) in Syracuse, New York and they subsequently had two daughters: Mary (1909 - death date unknown) and Jane Molloy (1911 - death date unknown).

 Florence and Thomas raised mules on the Molloy family farm in Onondaga County, New York until 1912.
 In 1914 he transferred his interest in the property to Florence.
 She sold the property in 1920, but continued to hold the mortgage, and in 1935 she foreclosed on the buyer.
 In 1942 she sold the property to the U.S. government to build Mattydale Army Air Base, now Hancock Field.

 The timing of the end of Florence's and Thomas's relationship is unclear.
-By 1918, Florence Molloy had moved with her daughters to Boulder, CO and was operating the Molloy-MacLeay taxicab company with Mabel N. MacLeay.
+By 1918, Florence Molloy had moved with her daughters to Boulder, Colorado and was operating the Molloy-MacLeay taxicab company with Mabel N. MacLeay.
 The 1920 United States Census listed Florence as divorced, but the 1940 U.S. Census listed her as widowed.

 Mabel N. MacLeay

 Mabel Nye MacLeay was born in 1883 in Pendleton, Oregon.
 Little is known of Mabel's early life.
 Mabel married Lachlan MacLeay in 1903 and they had a son Donald MacLeay (December 27, 1909 - October 18, 1994) while residing in Tacoma, Washington.
 By 1915, the MacLeays were residents of Syracuse, NY where Lachlan was serving as the Secretary of the Chamber of Commerce.
 Similar to Florence and Thomas, the end of Mabel's and Lachlan's relationship is unclear.
 In 1920, Mabel was noted in the U.S. Census as married, but living in Boulder, not with Lachlan, and operating the taxi company.
-The 1930 Census lists MacLeay as divorced and living with Malloy in the historic Squires-Tourellot house at 1019 Spruce Street, Boulder, CO, which also happens to be the oldest remaining house in Boulder, and working as a resort manager, but in 1940, she is listed as widowed.
+The 1930 Census lists MacLeay as divorced and living with Molloy in the historic Squires-Tourellot house at 1019 Spruce Street, Boulder, Colorado, which also happens to be the oldest remaining house in Boulder, and working as a resort manager, but in 1940, she is listed as widowed.